 This would involve placing the pupil in an after school detention, spent with a member of SLT.
 The pupil would be spoken to by one of the Deputy Heads and it would be made clear to them what improvements are required to prevent further sanctions.
+An agreement on appropriate and acceptable behaviours may be needed to support the pupil.
 Parents would be notified in advance of the school detention and a discussion would take place to ensure they are aware of the problem and required actions.